Skip to main navigation Skip to main content Skip to page footer

 VIT® gene probe technology enables the precise identification and quantification of microorganisms directly in wastewater.
 Microbiological wastewater monitoring enables targeted control of measures, optimum dosing of precipitants and preventive avoidance of bulking sludge.

-Without precise data on the causes and accurate knowledge of the type of problem-causing bacteria, control strategies can be inefficient or even counterproductive.
+Without precise data on the causes and exact knowledge of the type of bacteria causing the problem, control strategies can be ineffective or even counterproductive.
 Each type of filamentous bacteria requires specific countermeasures.
-For example, Microthrix parvicella responds positively to an increase in oxygen levels and the targeted addition of coagulants such as polyaluminum chloride (PAC).
-In contrast, bacteria like Type 021N require adjustments to sludge parameters for effective control.
+For example, Microthrix parvicella responds positively to an increase in oxygen levels and the targeted addition of precipitants such as polyaluminum chloride (PAC).
+In contrast, bacteria such as type 021N require an adjustment of the sludge parameters in order to be effectively controlled.

-Conventional analysis methods such as microscopic examinations or staining techniques do not provide reliable results.
-The morphovariability and similar morphology of filamentous bacteria complicate their clear identification.
-Additionally, PCR analyses are problematic as they cannot differentiate between living and dead microorganisms, and the complex composition of wastewater samples makes reliable quantification impossible.
+However, conventional analytical methods such as microscopic examinations or staining techniques do not provide reliable results.
+The morphovariability and similar morphology of the filamentous bacteria make their clear identification difficult.
+PCR analyses are also problematic, as they cannot distinguish between living and dead microorganisms and the complex composition of wastewater samples makes reliable quantification impossible.

-The VIT® Gene Probe Technology overcomes these limitations by enabling precise identification and quantification of microorganisms through its unique and direct approach.
+The VIT® gene probe technology overcomes these limitations by enabling accurate identification and quantification of microorganisms through its unique and direct approach.

 Microthrix parvicella